A Progressive Economic Primer

 Raising the 3 Mammoths of Organomics – the value of Process Improvements and Technological Evolution, Home Economics and the Invisible Economy, and Modern Employment Theory including the Ready Unemployed – we uncover enough Real Value to more than double current spending, completely redefining our economy.
 Compiling verifiable and official statistics, we find a conservatively adjusted US GDP of $49.93T (2020), revealing literal mountains of surplus and excess that our historical methods of accounting have been blind to entirely.

-Combining Modern Monetary Theory with a Resource Based Economy and Universal Basic Income we thus equip ourselves to face ecological disaster in no uncertain terms, end world poverty, and rise to the challenges of our time, NOW.
+Combining Modern Monetary Theory with a Resource Based Economy and Universal Basic Income we can equip ourselves to face ecological disaster in no uncertain terms, end world poverty, and rise to the challenges of our time, NOW.

 Our Revolution of Value need not fire a gun, or directly appropriate a dime.
 We’re not trying to take your money.
 We don’t need it.
 In these pages we outline detailed steps to reach specific goals, with an entirely solvent economy, on the world stage.